 Built entirely of ice, the Kemi Snow Castle is the world’s largest fort made of ice.
-The castle does melt each year as temperatures rise, but each winter the castle is rebuilt for the colder months.
+The castle does melt each year as temperatures rise; however, each winter, the castle is rebuilt for the colder months.
 There are hotel rooms, a restaurant, galleries, and a chapel at the castle.
 With unique ice mugs to sip your drinks, you can visit the Kemi Snow Castle from January to April.

 Åland Islands and Archipelago

-The Åland Islands and Archipelago are a region in Finland that has been heavily influenced by the Swedes and many of them still call the place home.
+The Åland Islands and Archipelago is a region in Finland that has been heavily influenced by the Swedes, and many of them still call the place home.
 With a beautiful layout and peaceful natural setting, the Åland Islands have become a tourist hotspot.
-There are ferries that service some of the islands and there are plenty of outdoor activities to enjoy.
+There are ferries that service some of the islands, and there are plenty of outdoor activities to enjoy.

 Levin Igloo Resort